 Kvien is Mari Kvien Brunvoll, one of the country’s leading improvisers and best voices, too.
 Having recently gained an unexpected fanbase amongst Ricardo Villalobos’s followers after “Everywhere You Go” remix 12″, Mari never ceases to amaze and inspire.
 A graduate of Grieg Academy in Bergen, Brunvoll has performed solo and in groups at some of Europe’s best jazz clubs and festivals and released twisted albums on labels like Jazzland Recordings and Hubro.

 Sommer is Espen Sommer Eide, a composer and musician who’s also heavily involved in Bergen’s experimental music scene.
 He is the person behind solo electronics masterpieces for Rune Grammofon as Phonophani; and is also 1/2 of the legendary group Alog who even won the “Norwegian Grammy” (Spellemannprisen).
 Espen is not just a multi-instrumentalist, but also an instrument-builder and is famous for mixing live instruments and natural sounds with purely electronic / digital signals.

-White cassettes pro-dubbed at Go Tape (Saint Petersburg) with ascetic design by Anya Kuts screen-printed on thick cardstock by Karelia’s finest printers – Workshop Sect.
-Limited edition of 50 copies, with instant download of the digital album and/or download coupons.
+White cassettes have been pro-dubbed at Go Tape, Russia, with ascetic design by Anya Kuts printed on thick cardstock.
+Limited run of 50 copies with instant download of the digital album and/or download coupons.